-- Timing: Within the next four years, a total of 531 single detached dwellings, 412 apartment dwellings, 372 row house dwellings and 130 semidetached dwellings are anticipated to start construction.
-In five years or more, a total of 420 single detached dwellings, 121 row house dwellings, 118 semi-detached dwellings and 74 apartment dwellings are anticipated to start construction.
-As of September 2020, the greatest number of dwellings to be constructed over the next five years will be single detached dwellings and row house dwellings, followed by apartment dwellings and semidetached dwellings.

-- Location of Residential

-Development Activity: The location of

-residential development activity is

-largely concentrated in the Thornbury,

-Craigleith, and Camperdown areas.

-There is a particular concentration of

-residential development activity in the

-immediate vicinity of the Town's

-various ski resorts, being near the

-municipal boundary with Collingwood.
+- Timing: Based on current estimates and existing applications/approvals, approximately 500+ single detached dwellings, 400+apartment dwellings, 350+ row house dwellings and 125+ semi-detached dwellings could start construction between 2020 and 2024.
+After 2024, approximately another 400+ single detached dwellings, 120 row house dwellings, 100+ semidetached dwellings and 70+ apartment dwellings could be built.
+As of September 2020, and using unit from statistics sourced existing approvals, the greatest number of dwellings to be constructed over the next five years will be single detached dwellings and row house dwellings, followed by apartment dwellings and semi- detached dwellings. - Residential Location of Development Activity: The location of residential development activity is largely concentrated in the Thornbury, Lora Bay, Craigleith, and Camperdown There areas. is а particular concentration of residential development activity in the immediate vicinity of the Town's various ski resorts, being near the municipal boundary with Collingwood.